We PUT heat pumps IN parsonages!

-Faith Foundation Northwest has been selected by the Washington State Department of Commerce to receive a $519,300 grant through the Home Electrification and Appliance Rebates Program.
+Faith Foundation Northwest was selected by the Washington State Department of Commerce to receive a $519,300 grant through the Home Electrification and Appliance Rebates Program.
 The Home Electrification and Appliance Rebates Program is supported with funding from Washington’s Climate Commitment Act.
 The CCA supports Washington’s climate action efforts by putting cap-and-invest dollars to work reducing climate pollution, creating jobs, and improving public health.
 Information about the CCA is available at www.climate.wa.gov.
-This funding will allow dozens of Washington churches to install heat pumps in their parsonages at no cost.
+This funding allowed Washington churches to install heat pumps in their parsonages at no cost.

-To qualify, the gross family income of parsonage occupants must be at or below 150% of the 2024 Area Median Income as defined by the Department of Housing and Urban development.
-Funding will be prioritized to benefit households with the lowest income and/or most vulnerable populations, along with those located in communities that are disproportionately impacted by climate change.
+To qualify, the gross family income of parsonage occupants had to be at or below 150% of the 2024 Area Median Income as defined by the Department of Housing and Urban development.
+Funding was prioritized to benefit households with the lowest income and/or most vulnerable populations, along with those located in communities that are disproportionately impacted by climate change.

 FAQs